Which court should I go to?

 Where can I find the criminal, civil and registry courts?

 In practice, we encounter many other court names that can confuse us.
 However, there is no need to look for other court buildings behind them.
-As a rule, these are some of the courts already mentioned.
+As a rule, it is one of the courts already mentioned.
 Let us take a closer look at some of the names.

 TheCourt of Registry is the court designated by law to keep the commercial register in which the details of businesses are entered.
 It is always a regional court.

-Commercial courts have been part of our judicial system in the past, but are sometimes still referred to by the public as regional courts, as they deal with the bulk of disputes involving companies in the first instance.
+Commercial courts have been part of our judicial system in the past, but are sometimes still referred to by the public as county courts, because they deal with the bulk of disputes involving companies in the first instance.

 Tip: Have you been charged and prosecuted?
 The stakes are high and it is not worth going through the criminal process without consulting an attorney.
 We will conduct a careful analysis of your case and suggest a course of action for your criminal defense, in which we will vigorously enforce your rights.

-Let us not look for anything special under the term “Court of Cassation” either.
+Nor should we look for anything special in the term “Court of Cassation “.
 It is simply a court that decides on an appeal.

 The only exception to the above is the Court of Arbitration.
 Here it is indeed a separate institution, which is established at the Chamber of Commerce of the Czech Republic.
 It is decided by arbitrators registered under the Arbitration Act.
 The Court of Arbitration is the only institution in the world authorised to arbitrate domain disputes concerning .eu domains, in addition to arbitrating disputes concerning .cz, .com, .org, .net, .biz and other domains.
 It is also the only Czech institution authorised to arbitrate consumer disputes.